How to adapt your e-commerce strategy to the new normal

 L.E.K.
 Consulting’s research in the SEA region indicates that entertainment, fitness, and F&B retail sectors will see growing demand as the economy recovers, followed by consumer electronics, beauty products, apparel, and footwear.
 Keep in mind these forecasts while planning your marketing and operational activities.

 Firstly, as we noted above, health and safety are on top of the consumers’ minds these days and for the coming future.
-Brands should take note of that and include safety aspects into their marketing campaigns so that consumers feel safe and connected.
+Brands should take note of that and include safety aspects into their digital marketing campaigns so that consumers feel safe and connected.

 Next, AdColony’s Coronavirus Impact Survey in the APAC region noted that 76% of consumers are keen to stay updated on the brand’s communication, and 47% are expecting ads that show compassion and support towards local communities.
 Hence, bringing empathy into campaigns is highly recommendable.

 Finally, the segmentation strategy should focus on the new consumer context, which is more focused on home (less travel) or outdoors, and more on consumption at home.
 Hence, creative ways to blend in your products in the home environment will help make the campaigns more relatable.
-For your paid media, hedge your ad budgets to maximize your revenue in the short-run and plan how you’ll tweak the strategy once everything is back to normal.
+For your paid digital media, hedge your ad budgets to maximise your revenue in the short-run and plan how you’ll tweak the strategy once everything is back to normal.

-3. Be Ready for Another Pandemic
+3. Be ready for another pandemic

 The past pandemics have come in waves, meaning even though the countries have been able to contain the spread, there’s still a possibility of another incoming wave.
 So, if you are an offline brand that has got into the e-commerce space after the outbreak, don’t put your online store on the backseat once everything is normal.